abdulel01/Banking/Readme.md

 ## A Banking App

-A simple python program that uses luhn algorithm to verify card number, enables transfer and withdrawal of money It makes use of sqlite3 for database storage and therefore permits manipulation of our details and keeps them safe.
+A simple Python program that uses the Luhn algorithm to verify card numbers and allows money transfers and withdrawals.
+It uses sqlite3 for database storage, allowing us to manipulate our information while keeping it secure.